This character simply can't die. This is because they are both of the following:

 - He's completely immune to Hamon and the sun - the Pillar Men's only weaknesses - as well.
 The only way to stop him was to launch him into space to drift for all eternity.

-- This happens to Madara Uchiha in Naruto upon Being brought back to life with Edo Tensei, then preventing it from being canceled on himself.
+- This happens to Madara Uchiha in Naruto upon being brought back to life with Edo Tensei, then preventing it from being canceled on himself.
+He later sacrifices this as he couldn't reach his endgame while in that state.

 - Every Wu in 3×3 Eyes.